JoeAdamski/SampleGrid/README.md

-# SampleGrid Project - by Joe Adamski
+# SampleGrid Project

+Author: Joe Adamski

 A sample web page displaying a simple grid in Angular that lists elements of a security vulnerability.
 The grid supports column sorting.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.2 and Angular 4.2.3.

 ## Getting Started